|

 This approach typically requires a two hour time commitment every two weeks although

-to the length and frequency of sessions can and do occur.
-Each parent is responsible for one half
+variations as to the length and frequency of sessions can and do occur.
+Each parent is

-of the cost of these meetings.
-Additional individual sessions between a parent and his/her
+responsible for one half of the cost of these meetings.
+Additional individual sessions between a

-will be billed separately.
+co-parenting format will be billed separately.

-This will likely be a variable number, however, depending upon the amount of work that needs to
+be a variable number, however, depending upon the amount of work that needs to be done, the level

-be done, the level of functioning of the parents, the level of the conflict, the types of issues
+of functioning of the parents, the level of the conflict, the types of issues being addressed and

-being addressed and so forth.
+so forth.

 Potential Advantages of the Co-Parent Project

-following areas:
+areas:

 - It provides an "ally" within the sessions to help each parent stay focused, on track, and